Central Commission for Discipline Inspection: "Dual-leadership" system (1980–2002)

 Unlike the 12th National Congress, the 13th National Congress in 1987 reduced the CCDI's power.
 Reformist general secretary Zhao Ziyang wanted to end CCDI meddling in China's legal system and reduce its scope to party-discipline issues.
 Forty-nine CCDI discipline-inspection groups in central ministries and party organizations were abolished at the congress (75 percent of all inspection groups), and the CCDI's chief lost his seat on the Politburo Standing Committee.
 In the aftermath of the 1989 Tiananmen Square protests and massacre, Zhao Ziyang's reforms were rescinded, and the former CCDI inspection groups were reestablished.
 Commission power was increased, and the CCDI issued the "five forbiddens"; party members could not "(1) operate a business, (2) work in an economic entity, (3) trade in stocks, (4) accept gifts, or (5) use public funds for lavish entertainment."
 The 14th National Congress, in 1992, strengthened CCDI and local CDI investigative powers.
 According to the amended party constitution, local CDIs could initiate preliminary investigations against members of the local party committee at the CDI's level before a formal investigation began.
 If a full investigation was warranted, the local CDI had to obtain approval from its higher-level CDI and the corresponding party committee.
 In 1995, its powers were increased further, with each CDI given the responsibility to vet officials before their appointment to a post.
 The shuanggui system (see below) was established in 1994 by order of the CCDI.
 It was first officially mentioned in Article 28 of the Regulation on Dealing with Cases of Party Discipline Violations, which came into effect on 1 May 1994.

+Since the 1990s, the mission of CDI's have been less political and more focused on anticorruption efforts.